coderefinery/hpc-containers/content/gpus.rst

 .. admonition:: Key points to remember

    - Code inside the container image needs to support GPU calculations.
-   - Container image should have a working ROCm toolkit installed.
+   - Container image should have a working CUDA / ROCm toolkit installed.
-   - Use ``--rocm``-flag to mount the device drivers inside of the image.
+   - Use ``--nv`` / ``--rocm``-flag to mount the device drivers inside of the image.